twinnydotdev/twinny/docs/gateway.md

   work shows up as yours.
 - "This gateway key was revoked": ask the operator for a new one and paste it into the provider (edit → Gateway token; leaving it blank keeps the old one).
-- "is rate limiting requests": the gateway is busy, or your key hit its own limit.
+- "is rate limiting requests": the gateway is busy (your request waited briefly for a free slot and none came), or your key hit its own limit.
 It clears by itself within a minute.
 - "Could not connect": the gateway is unreachable from your machine.
 Check the address, VPN or tunnel, and that `http://<gateway>/healthz` answers.
 - Prompts and code go to the gateway and its backend only.
 The gateway logs